sujit-rai/tutorial-vae.github.io/index.md

 - For analogy one can see a random value in latent space as **imagination** and we would like the decoder to turn this imagination into something **realistic** in input space.

-- In the variational autoencoder model, the encoder learns a conditional probability distribution i.e P(z\|x) while the decoder learns a deterministic function which maps a value in latent space to a value in input space.
+- In the variational autoencoder model, the encoder learns a conditional probability distribution i.e $$P(Z\vert X)$$ while the decoder learns a deterministic function which maps a value in latent space to a value in input space.

-- Since we want to approximate intratctable true posterior distribution via the encoder's learned distribution in latent space(which is in some arbitrary dimension), therefore the approximation should be multivariate and specifically in VAE model we assume it be a multivariate Gaussian Distribution.
+- Since we want to approximate intractable true posterior distribution via the encoder's learned distribution in latent space(which is in some arbitrary dimension), therefore the approximation should be multivariate and specifically in VAE model we assume it to be a multivariate Gaussian Distribution.

 - As with multivariates the covariance matrix increases quadratically with dimesions we restrict the encoder distribution family to diagonal Gaussian distributions.